Create and test Selenium IDE flows

 Recording desktop applications during a Web recording session.
 If you need to automate both Web and Desktop applications, you can create a separate desktop flows for each type and then combine them in a cloud flow.

 Multi-Factor Authentication (MFA) is not supported, use a tenant that doesn't require MFA.

 These Selenium IDE commands are not supported: Run, AnswerOnNextPrompt, ChooseCancelOnNextConfirmation, ChooseCancelOnNextPrompt, ChooseOkOnNextConfirmation, Debugger, ClickAt, DoubleClickAt, Echo, MouseOut, MouseUpAt, and MouseDownAt.

-UI flows does not support Selenium IDE actions or steps that take more than 1 minute to run.
-Use Power Automate Desktop instead.
+Selenium IDE actions or steps cannot exceed one minute to run.
+Use Power Automate instead.

 Right click is not supported.

-Additional Web UI flow input is generated when you use Foreach commands.
+Additional Selenium IDE flow input is generated when you use Foreach commands.
 To work around this issue, input any value into the extra fields.
 It doesn't impact the playback.